 In the global value chain the producers themselves are often the weakest participants.
 Smallholder farmers carry the biggest risk concerning market-based dynamics, such as price fluctuations, and are highly dependent on external factors which are out of their control, such as climate change.

-Now for the good news: many of these coffee farmers are able to increase their income and improve their livelihoods noticeably with the use of relatively simple methods.
+Now for the good news: many of these coffee farmers are able to increase their income and improve their livelihoods noticeably although the possible solutions are not easy.
 We are committed to support farmers in this endeavour by collaborating with different non-profit organisations in the sector to drive change.
 This is our approach:

 Direct support on the ground.